acidjazz/larjectus/readme.md

 ## gulpfile.js example(s)

 Your gulp task is different from how [Objectus](https://github.com/acidjazz/objectus) works, here is an example of compiling a JSON version of your config for JavaScript access:
+( Notice I have a `secure` array where i remove config data I do not want exposed, this is *extremely* important )

 ```javascript